Three Culture Tips for Increasing Efficiency in the Workplace

 If you were as shocked to read about the 90-second bathroom break policy as we were, that’s a good sign; you have at least some notion of what makes for a tolerable work environment.
 It might be an extreme example, but it illustrates how some organizations prioritize fiscal efficiency over every other concern, including the employee experience.

-If your employees are going to continue managing their time efficiently without you looking over your shoulder, they need to own the process.
+If your employees are going to continue managing their time efficiently without you looking over your shoulder, they need to own the process and be allowed that workplace flexibility.
 So instead of spending time and money trying to have leadership police media use, focus on educating your employees on effective time management.
 This can be as simple as developing a tutorial for sorting and filtering their work email or as fun and involved as setting up a company guild on this habit gamification app.

 2. Develop Effective Collaboration